striezel/weather-information-collector/doc/troubleshooting.md

     `max_allowed_packet`.
 More information about it is available at
     <https://mariadb.com/kb/en/library/server-system-variables/#max_allowed_packet>.

-## Collector, configuration test and updater
+## Collector, configuration test, task creator and updater

 There are no known problems with these programs.